-The evaluation has started on 2013-11 and concluded upon completion of the Evaluation Technical Report dated 2014-11.
+The evaluation has started on 2013-04 and concluded upon completion of the Evaluation Technical Report dated 2014-05.
 The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.
-Additionally, the evaluator directly visited the development sites on 2014-03 and 2014-09, and examined the procedural status conducted in relation to each work unit for configuration management and delivery by investigating records and interviewing staff.
+Additionally, the evaluator directly visited the development sites on 2014-02 and 2014-03, and examined the procedural status conducted in relation to each work unit for configuration management and delivery by investigating records and interviewing staff.
+For the other development sites, site visits have been omitted, and the Evaluation Facility determined that the examination details on those of the past CC-certified products could be reused.

-Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2014-03 and 2014-04.
+Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2014-01 and 2014-02.

-7.4 IT Product Testing
+7.3 IT Product Testing